ewolff/microservice-kubernetes/HOW-TO-RUN.md

    sufficient.
 After the installation you should be able to execute `java` and `javac` on the command line.

-* Maven is needed to build the examples.
-See https://maven.apache.org/download.cgi for installation .
-You should be able to execute `mvn`on the command line after the installation.

 * The example run in Docker Containers.
 You need to install Docker Community Edition, see https://www.docker.com/community-edition/ .
 You should be able to run `docker` after the installation.

-Change to the directory `microservice-kubernetes-demo` and run `mvn clean package`.
+Change to the directory `microservice-kubernetes-demo` and run `./mvnw clean package` or `mvnw.cmd clean package` (Windows).
 This will take a while:

 ```
-[~/microservice-kubernetes/microservice-kubernetes-demo]mvn clean package
+[~/microservice-kubernetes/microservice-kubernetes-demo]./mvnw clean package
 ....
 [INFO]
 [INFO] --- maven-jar-plugin:2.6:jar (default-jar) @ microservice-kubernetes-demo-order ---